 The total number estimated is the same as in previous years.
-The numbers might be underestimated.
+The numbers might be underestimated, because of increased interest in this fishery in recent years and because other investigations have estimated higher catches.
 In a report produced by a private consultant for the local community a catch of 6000 salmon was estimated for 2004.
 The difference is, however, probably related to slight differences in catch rate and in the number of boats.
 The year 2004 was outstanding with a very high catch-per-unit-effort in the professional fishery, probably as a result from high densities of salmon in the sea around Bornholm.